Back Pain Health Center

-Anyone can have back pain however, there are a number of factors that can increase your risk.
-They include age, fitness level, diet, genetics, race, cigarette smoking, the presence of other diseases and occupational risk factors.
+Anyone can have back pain.
+However, there are a number of factors that can increase your risk.
+These factors include age, fitness level, diet, genetics, race, cigarette smoking, the presence of other diseases and occupational risk factors.

 What can I do to help my acute back pain?